The Craxford Family Magazine Red Pages

 Richard Craxford (m 1641, Gretton) is the earliest recorded bearer of the Craxford surname.
 Who were his parents?
 Was he born in Northamptonshire?
 Did our name develop from something else?
 We have a few clues which are described in the article Who is the Craxford Elder Stateman? but we are still looking for the definitive breakthrough.

-Tell us what you know | More Information: Richard Craxford
+Tell us what you know | More information: Richard Craxford

 Where there really Craxfords in Lincolnshire in the 18th century?